High-Resolution images taken by OSIRIS reveal a detailed scientific description of the surface of comet 67P/Churyumov-Gerasimenko.

 High-resolution images of comet 67P/Churyumov-Gerasimenko reveal a unique, multifaceted world.
 ESA’s Rosetta spacecraft arrived at its destination about a month ago and is currently accompanying the comet as it progresses on its route toward the inner solar system.
 Scientists have now analyzed images of the comet’s surface taken by OSIRIS, Rosetta’s scientific imaging system, and allocated several distinct regions, each of which is defined by special morphological characteristics.
 This analysis provides the basis for a detailed scientific description of 67P’s surface.

 “Never before have we seen a cometary surface in such detail”, says OSIRIS Principal Investigator Holger Sierks from the Max Planck Institute for Solar System Science in Germany.
-In some of the images, one pixel corresponds to 75 centimeters scale on the nucleus.
+In some of the images, each pixel corresponds to a scale of 75 centimeters at the nucleus.
 “It is a historic moment, we have an unprecedented resolution to map a comet,” he adds.

 With areas dominated by cliffs, depressions, craters, boulders, or even parallel grooves, 67P displays a multitude of different terrains.
 While some of these areas appear to be quiet, others seem to be shaped by the comet’s activity.
 As OSIRIS images of the comet’s coma indicate, the dust that 67P casts into space is emitted there.